emilyOberH/Algorithms/README.md

   5) *Bubblesort*: Program implements Bubblesort algorithm to display and sort an array of random integers.

-  5) *Mergesort*: Program implements Mergesort algorithm to display and sort an array of integers.
+  //5) *Mergesort*: Program implements Mergesort algorithm to display and sort an array of integers.

+  7) *Heapsort*: Program implements Heapsort algorithm to display and sort an array of integers recursively.